 Kent W. Hunter, Ph.D.

 Dr. Hunter received a B.S. in biochemistry with Highest Honors from the Pennsylvania State University in 1985 and a Ph.D. in Biology from the Massachusetts Institute of Technology in 1991.
 He was an associate member at the Fox Chase Cancer Center from 1996 to 1999.
-In 1999, he joined the NCI ( former Laboratory of Population Genetics) as an Investigator.
+In 1999, he joined the NCI (former Laboratory of Population Genetics) as an Investigator.
 He joined the Laboratory of Cancer Biology and Genetics in 2007 and was promoted to Senior Investigator.
-In 2015 Dr. Hunter was appointed Deputy Lab Chief and acting Co-Lab Chief in 2017.
+In 2015 Dr. Hunter was appointed Deputy Lab Chief and served as acting Co-Lab Chief or Acting Chief from 2017-2022.

 There are no open positions at this time.
 Check back again later, or take a look at CCR's Careers page.